sayopaul/sayopaul/README.md

 Participated in code reviews and pair programming sessions.

 Sendchamp - Sendchamp is Twilio for Africa.
 During my time here, I optimised various services and reduced response times of some services by as much as 60%.
-I employed concurrency to make the services more erfficient.
+I employed concurrency to make the services more efficient.
 I developed new features and increased the reliability of the services.
 I led and collaborated with other engineers to meet up with the demands of the business

 Pipeops -Pipeops is a software-as-a-service platform that makes deployment, managing and monitoring of your applications on your AWS account easy.
 With Pipeops,